BIOS3010/Module-1-Unix-Python/exercises/Unix-2.md

 !
 See if you remember what each of the above commands and concepts do !
 Remembering most of this will help you in the course
 ```

+## Further resources
-A summary of the commands and concepts we have learned (in addition to some now) can be found here: http://swcarpentry.github.io/shell-novice/reference
+- A summary of the commands and concepts we have learned (in addition to some now) can be found here: http://swcarpentry.github.io/shell-novice/reference